deluxebrain/til/bash/passing_arguments_through_to_a_command.md

 In its current setup (POSIX compliant mode) positional arguments are not supported before the `--`.
 This can be changed by simply throwing it out of POSIX compliant mode via using `-` as the first character in the getopts definition.

-Note that it is theoretically it is possible to get `getopts` to work in this mode ( via an environment variable I have forgotten ).
+Note that it is theoretically it is possible to get `getopts` to work in this mode by setting the `POSIXLY_CORRECT` environment variable.
 However, I could never get it to work.